 Jesus Christ, these were Jakob’s parents.
 He hadn’t brought me to a safe house; he’d brought me home.

 The man I assumed was Jakob’s father reached him, grinning in an open way that his son hadn’t inherited.
 “Hey there, stranger.”
-His voice was deep, and a little rough around the edges, like he’d spent his youth smoking.
+His voice was deep and a little rough around the edges, like he’d spent his youth smoking.

 Instead of hugging, the two men shook hands.
 The petite woman, who I was pretty sure was Jakob’s mother, was less formal.
 As soon as the men broke apart, she grabbed Jakob around the shoulders and pulled him down in a surprising show of strength, hugging him for a solid minute.
 I heard the soft hint of a feminine voice, but whatever she said to him was carried away by the breeze before it reached my ears.

 For the past few days, I’d told myself over and over again that Jakob meant nothing to me.
 That he was just a man I’d slept with.
 The butterflies in my stomach exposed that for the lie it was.
-If I didn’t care about him in at least some small way, the imminent threat of meeting his parents wouldn’t make me feel like I was about to puke.
+If I didn’t care about him in at least some small way, the imminent threat of meeting his parents wouldn’t make me feel like I was about to throw up.

 Jakob and his mother pulled apart.